Final Preparations for Your Animation Career [The Animation Industry: Preparing for a Career - Unit12]

 08/03/25

 Next I wanted to develop the 'About Me' page and I started by reflecting on the photo I was using.
-The photo below is the photo that I'm using across all social media channels, including my Linkedin.
+The photo below is the photo that I'm using across all social media channels, including my LinkedIn.
 I decide to use a fairly casual photo to make myself seem 'human'.
 The t shirt I'm wearing is from my favourite music festival which is a fairly low key nod to the things I like beyond work and potentially may be a talking point in the future.
 Whilst this photo is good I thought I could run a few edits to make it better.
 I wanted to blur the background and then run some minor colour correction to make it appear slightly nicer!

 This image below shows the background blur and colour corrections!
-I think its looking a lot better, the blur inparticaul draws more attention to me and softens the noise in the background.
+I think its looking a lot better, the blur in particular draws more attention to me and softens the noise in the background.
 The colour adjustments take out a little bit of the red from my face that was a bit over-saturated in the original.

 I also wanted to create a black and white variant as this can sometimes look a little more 'professional'!
 I thought it would be really cool if I could make the image blend to colour on mouse over.